ladenberger/BMotionStudio_Tutorial/README.md

 # BMotionStudio 2 Tutorial

+Please note: This repository is obsolete!
+Please consult the BMotion Studio for ProB website for an up to date tutorial: http://stups.hhu.de/ProB/w/BMotion_Studio

 ## BMotion Studio 2

 BMotion Studio 2 is a visual editor for creating domain specific visualisations of formal models with support for Event-B, Classical-B and CSP.
 The tool is not officially released yet, but the source code is available [here](https://github.com/bendisposto/prob2).